Arkounay/QuickAdminGeneratorBundle/Resources/doc/Fields.md

 #### @QAG\Field
 Allows you to configure a field.
-Has 6 attributes.
+Has 9 attributes.
 - `label` changes the label.
 Uses the variable's name by default.
 - `twigName` changes the twig called to render the field in the listing.
 The twig filed needs to be located at `templates/bundles/ArkounayQuickAdminGeneratorBundle/crud/fields/_[twigName].html.twig`.
 Keep the underscore character `_` before the file's name.
 Inside a twig, you can use the variables `value` to get the field's value and  `entity` to get the full entity.
 For instance, this can be used to have a specific date format for an entity.
 - `sortable` defines whether or not the field can be sorted when clicking on it.
 By default, all fields are sortable except virtual fields and relations.
 - `formClass` is an additional class that will be added to the form's field, when creating and editing.
 To add multiple classes, just add a space.
 - `formType` is the Form Type that will be used when rendering the form.
 For example, if you have an email field, you can use `Symfony\Component\Form\Extension\Core\Type\EmailType` to quickly set the type to Email.
 Note that it should be used only for simple Types as you can't pass options.
 For anything more advanced, consider overriding the form through PHP.
 - `required` defines if the form's field is required when editing or creating.
 If not specified, will automatically try to guess it with doctrine's metadata.
 - `help` and `placeholder` will change the corresponding form attribute when creating / editing.
+- `position` defines in which order the fields appear, both in form and list.

 #### @QAG\HideInForm
 Allows you to hide a field in both creation and edition.